rakshit087/blog-posts/cl6zd3vob01ocbinv9xgk3yzk.md

 > Eight weeks, fifty builders, amazing projects, awesome sessions and tons of learning and building

-In this post I want to share my personal experience with Polygon Fellowship, if you are interested in what I learned in the fellowship, I have an entire series dedicated to it which you can start [here](https://rakshit087.hashnode.dev/my-week-1-polygon-fellowship).
+In this post I want to share my personal experience with Polygon Fellowship.
+If you are interested in what I learned in the fellowship, I have an entire series dedicated to it which you can start [here](https://rakshit087.hashnode.dev/my-week-1-polygon-fellowship).

 ### How I got in?
-Okay!
-So I want to start from the very beginning.
-I got a mail from [Devfolio](https://devfolio.co/) about the Fellowship they were organizing with Polygon.
-At first, I was quite hesitant to fill out the form, but a whole hearted thanks you to my roommates for constantly reminding me to do so.
+I want to start from the very beginning.
+I got a mail from [Devfolio](https://devfolio.co/) about a fellowship they were organizing with Polygon.
+At first, I was quite hesitant to fill out the form, but a whole hearted thanks to my roommates for constantly reminding me to do so.
 I took around two weeks to fill the form and after a bunch of rewrites I finally submitted the form.

 Since I had previously been turned down for the Ethereum Fellowship and the Solana Fellowship, I was not very optimistic about being chosen for the fellowship.
 Thus, when I received this mail,